Episode 144. Crazy News Stories from 'The Times' Publication

 That's a big chunk of money.

-It just sounds so cheap now, you know.
+It just sounds so cheap now.

 It really does.

-All these things, it's like I need a hundred bucks from you, and it's like that'll ruin me.
+All these things, it's like, I need $100 from you.

-The man, Mr. Valente, asserts that he would never would have accepted the body of the other woman whose identity still is unknown, unless the morgue keeper had forced him to believe that it was the body of his wife.
+The man, Mr. Valente, asserts that he would never would have accepted the body of the other woman whose identity still is unknown unless the morgue keeper had forced him to believe that it was the body of his wife.

 Fucking weird morgue keepers, dude.